cscheid/cscheid.net/advice/students.md

 more
 [like this](http://boingboing.net/2010/02/09/deep-zoom-into-mande.html).
-It also feels as great as that looks: noticing something no one else has noticed before is a *huge rush*.
-But as you maybe already know, I (and you, and everyone else, including true [geniuses](http://mathoverflow.net/questions/879/most-interesting-mathematics-mistake/921#921)) make a *lot* of mistakes, and so it's important to not let the
+It also feels as great as that looks: noticing something no one else has noticed before, in the middle of all this mess, is a *huge rush*.
+But as you maybe already know, I
+(and you, and everyone else, including true [geniuses](http://mathoverflow.net/questions/879/most-interesting-mathematics-mistake/921#921)) make a *lot* of mistakes, and so it's important to not let the